-A child is able of doing teamwork when being part of a group, s/he manages to listen others' opinions, give their own, being neither too passive or aggressive.
+Typical situation in school environment Typical situation in domestic environment A child is able of doing teamwork when being part of a group, When siblings works together in housework duties or help each s/he manages to listen others' opinions, give their own, being other with homework, namely supporting younger siblings. neither too passive or aggressive.